DiogoDeAndrade/CortexChronicles7/README.md

-# THE CORTEX CHRONICLES, CHAPTER 7 - The Heist of Jax Riven
+# THE CORTEX CHRONICLES, CHAPTER 7 - The Assault of Jax Riven

 ![GameScreenshot](art/title.png)